malmgrenola/bowling-alley/README.md

    7. [validate landing-newsletter.html](http://validator.w3.org/check?uri=https%3A%2F%2Fmalmgrenola.github.io%2Fbowling-alley%2Flanding-newsletter.html)
    8. [validate restaurant.html](http://validator.w3.org/check?uri=https%3A%2F%2Fmalmgrenola.github.io%2Fbowling-alley%2Frestaurant.html)

-2. Layout:
-   1. Navigate to the Main Page And confirm layout.
-   2. [Add all Layouts] layout.
-   3. Confirm Header & Footer on all pages.
+2) Layout & External links:
+   1. confirm that the user can see and book all avalible activities (including birthday party) on `activities.html`, `index.html` & `landing-newsletter.html` in the activities section.
+   2. confirm all social media icons correctly linked and opens a blank page on `footer` section on every page, `findus.html` & the hamburger menu on a mobile device.
+   3. confirm correct opening hours on `index.html` in the opening hours section & on `footer` section on every page.
+   4. confirm correct contact information and links (street, tel & email) opens a blank page on `footer` section on every page, `findus.html` & `index.html`.
+   5. confirm correct download of menu & that it opens a blank page on `restaurant.html`
+   6. confirm that there is no missing images on all pages (use devtools / network).
-3. Forms:
+3) Forms:
-   1. Go to the main page and confirm modal popup when you sign up
-4. External links
-   1. Navigate to Main page and confirm that all six (6) Social icons ends up in a "\_Blank" window and links to correct url.
+   1. navigate to local `index.html` -> newsletter signup section.
+   2. confirm that faulty address feedbacks error to the user.
+   3. confirm that submit takes user to `landing-newsletter.html`
+   4. navigate to local `booking.html`.
+   5. confirm faulty input in all form elements.
+   6. confirm that submit takes user to `landing-booking.html`
-5. Lighthouse Scoring
+4) Lighthouse Scoring
-   1. open devtools in google chrome and press "Generate report" for Desktop device & Mobile Devices.
+   1. open devtools / lighthouse in google chrome and press "Generate report" for Desktop device & Mobile Devices.
    2. Confirm results and correct if needed.

-This section mentions how the project looks and works on different browsers and screen sizes.

 ### Known issues